atoberg/Portfolio/README.md

 # Portfolio
-Projects showcasing experience and skills in data analysis
+Projects showcasing experience and skills in SQL